Celebration of Teaching

 - Demonstrates a commitment to continuously improving teaching through the application of inventive and effective instructional approaches

-- Enhancing equity and access by providing learning opportunities and other educational content in both traditional and nontraditional learning environments
+- Advancing equity and access by offering learning opportunities in both traditional and non-traditional environments

 - Collaborates with colleagues to share their experiences and best practices to further contribute to a culture of innovation within their professional learning community